mostafizar-rahman/pimjo/README.md

 ## Features

 - **Interactive Dashboard:** At-a-glance metrics for customers, orders, and revenue with beautiful charts powered by Recharts.
+Switch Light and Dark Mode .
 - **Authentication:** Secure login and registration functionality using NextAuth.js.
-- **Product & Order Management:** (Inferred) Interface for managing products and viewing recent orders.
+- **Add To Cart:** Product Add To Cart and save the product in local storage.
 - **Responsive Design:** A seamless experience across all devices, from mobile to desktop.
 - **Client & Dashboard Layouts:** Separate, optimized layouts for the public-facing pages and the secure dashboard area.